davidpet/snippets/cpp/Classes/008 - Nullability of Class Members - explanation.md

 # Nullability of Class Members

+In C++, nullability is done via pointers (inc. maybe smart pointers so that the class's lifetime manages member lifetime).

-In the above code, we define a class `MyClass` with two nullable members: `nullableInt` and `nullableUniqueInt`.
+In the code, we define a class `MyClass` with two nullable members: `nullableInt` and `nullableUniqueInt`.
 These members are pointers and can be assigned `nullptr`, which represents a null pointer in C++.

 In the `main` function, we create an instance of `MyClass` and check if the nullable members are null.
 Since they are initialized to `nullptr` in the constructor of `MyClass`, they are indeed null at this point.